TABLE OF CONTENTS

 AMD Ryzen vs Intel for CPU & GPU Rendering

-For CPU-focused renders using V-Ray, AMD’s Threadripper 3000-series processors still do reign supreme.
-Intel’s 13th Generation Processors aren’t great options if you want to do core-heavy work like CPU rendering that leverages multiple cores effectively.
-It’s still AMD in this particular task by a decent margin.
+I wouldn’t recommend Intel’s 14th Generation Processors if you want to do core-heavy, all-core loads like CPU rendering.
+It’s still AMD in this particular task by a terrifyingly huge margin.

 Although CPU-only rendering tests are meaningless for some render engines like Blender’s Cycles, which can render in GPU+CPU hybrid mode, you can still get a bit of an idea about what performance you can expect from your processor.
 It’s best to invest in at least a mid-range RTX graphics card for the best experience.